Hatchin/Machine-Learning-Zhou_Zhihua/Bayes/README.md

-# Chapter 6 Implementation of Support Vector Machine
+# Chapter 7 Implementation of Bayes Classifiers

 This repository contains my personal notes and codes for problems in Chapter 7.
 Several Bayes Classifiers were built.